-I’ve seen a 7 Up biscuit recipe all around the internet that looks really easy.
+I’ve seen recipes for 7 Up sour cream biscuits all around the internet that looks really easy.
 Usually they are only three or four ingredients, and they all claim to be “the best biscuit you have ever eaten” or “just like my grandmama used to make.”
 All southern cooks need a good biscuit recipe, so I decided to give this one a try.
 I only had Sprite on hand – actually Sprite Zero – but it worked just fine.
 So here’s my take on it:

 The only ingredients I used were Bisquick (2 cups), butter (2 tablespoons), sour cream (1/2 cup), and Sprite Zero (1/2 cup).
 The recipes I saw called for 7 Up, and I’m sure regular Sprite would work as well.
 The Sprite Zero was fine.

 The first step is to put the Bisquick in a mixing bowl and cut in the sour cream.
 I used a pastry cutter, but you could probably just work it through with your hands.

 You should be able to work it into a nice crumble.

 Once you have the crumble going, add in the 7 Up/Sprite.

 Continue working it into a dough with the pastry cutter.
 It should form a nice dough.